kylefdoherty/predict-email/README.md

     $ predict_email

-This will prompt you to enter a name and company website.
+This will prompt you to enter a name and company.

 ###2nd